Dvash1/naive-bayes-classifier-example/README.md

 In this repository, we have:
 - r8-train-stemmed.txt and r8-test-stemmed.txt, which are datasets of sentences and the catagories they belong to.
 - solution.py, that implements the classifier for the database, with high accuracy.

+## Dependencies
+the solution uses numpy, pandas and sklearn.
+You can install them through:
+     ```bash
+     pip install -r requirements.txt
+     ```